-Whatever Happened to the VC-Backed Startup Class of 2010?
+What Happened to the VC-Backed Startup Class of 2010?

 There are seven companies on the list that went public and remain so today.
 Their total market capitalization as of early November is almost $439 billion.

-This massive increase in value means the more than $35 billion of capital that went into all the companies in our top 50 list 10 years ago has grown around 12 times, or 1,245 percent.
-And virtually all that growth is down to one company.
+This massive increase in value means the more than $35 billion of capital that went into all the companies in our top 50 list 10 years ago has grown by a multiple of 12, or 1,245 percent.
+And virtually all of that growth is attributable to one company.

 Back in 2010, we listed Tesla Motors, which had just shipped its first thousand Roadsters, as “the little EV company that might.”
-For investors, it clearly has—and its market success has also given investors in residential solar installer SolarCity a welcome, if controversial, exit as well.
+For investors, it clearly has — and its market success has also given investors in residential solar installer SolarCity a welcome, if controversial, exit as well.